-Michon McCorkle is an AAMFT Clinical Supervisor-in-Training.
-She is mentored by Dr. James Pruett, PhD, D.Min. and under his guidance, she offers supervision to LMFTA’s and LMHCA’s on their journey to learn and become self-aware clinicians in systemic family therapy.
+Michon McCorkle is an AAMFT Approved Supervisor and offers supervision to LMFTA’s on their journey to become self-aware clinicians in systemic family therapy.
 She is passionate about systemic models, diversity and cultural issues, self-care, and self-of-the-therapist work.

 It is her goal to provide a supportive, encouraging, and collaborative environment for counselors to grow personally and professionally.
 It is her desire to help counselors develop and fine-tune their counseling skills, but also to discover their own unique identities as counselors.